SCOPE OF THIS CHAPTER

 It will be necessary for the home or the child's social worker to ensure the child is registered with a GP, Dentist and Optician, either retaining practices known to him or her (which is preferable) or in the area where they are placed.

 In relation to a first Looked After placement it will also be necessary for the social worker to liaise with the Designated Nurse for LAC to arrange a Health Care Assessment - see Statutory Health Care Assessments and Plans Procedure.
-The social worker must arrange for the completion of a Personal Education Plan (PEP) - see Education of Looked After Children Procedure.
+The social worker must arrange for the completion of a Personal Education Plan (PEP) - see Education of Looked After and Previously Looked After Children Procedure.

 For any new placement, every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to his or her well being.
 In order to avoid placements that disrupt a child's education, the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury.